nadsbuhdha/portfolio-project-2/README.md

 Two buttons are shown to allow the user to navigate back to the home screen or play again.
 ![alt text](assets/images/playagain.webp 'high score')

-A contact form is featured which allows users to enter a user name, email,and message so they can send feedback about their experience of the game.
-The contact form includes a mandatory field where users must input their information in order to contact.
+A contact form is featured which allows users to enter a user name, email and message so they can send feedback about their experience of the game.
+The contact form includes a mandatory field where users must input their information in order to submit.

 ![alt text](assets/images/form.webp 'contact form')